TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 October 24,2024

 Team met up todat the dependancy issues are still at hand.
 I tried to see if I can run the julia simulator.
 It has been giving an erros of not finding a file which is weird befcause the file does exist?
 I have peerred into the issue today for a few hours but no avail yet.

+October 26,2024
+the team started working on the SDS document.